 Legendary French musician Serge Gainsbourg may not be well known outside France, but he is the French version of Mick Jagger, David Bowie, and Sting combined.
 With provocative lyrics, Gainsbourg’s songs still push the envelope today, years after his death.

 His personal and musical partnership with British actress Jane Birkin (of Birkin bag fame) made them the IT couple of their time.
 Here is one of his most famous songs, a duet with that other French legend, Brigitte Bardot.
+(They had an affair as well, which only lasted 3 months, because Bardot was married at the time.)

 2. Vanessa Paradis

 Vanessa Paradis may be Johnny Depp’s ex, but she has been a big star in France in her own right for decades.
-Her 1991 hit “Joe la taxi” propelled her to international fame at the age of 14, and she has been a staple on the French charts ever since.
+Her 1991 French hit “Joe le taxi” propelled her to international fame at the age of 14, and she has been a staple on the French charts ever since.

 With a chevalier de legion d’honneur in hand from the Government of France, a full-fledged acting career, and her latest album hitting the top of the charts, Paradis is not going anywhere.
-Here is her song about Paris’s river Seine from her latest album.
+Here is her song about Paris’s river Seine from her latest French album.

 3. Johnny Halladay